reshmaanil144/Medicare-Part-D-Analysis/README.md

 Even our most conservative estimate yields over $350 million annually - a massive opportunity by any standard.

-**Bottom Line**: The savings potential remains enormous because the price differentials are so extreme, even if our switching assumptions are significantly wrong.
+The savings potential remains enormous because the price differentials are so extreme, even if our switching assumptions are significantly wrong.

 ### 4. Utilization Management System Failures